mrosenblum/AdaptiveDesignOptimizerSparseLP/README.md

 The computations for the key results from the paper (Examples 3.1 and 3.2 as described in Section 5.2) can be reproduced by the code in the following 2 files in the R project's inst/examples directory: replicate.results.example.3.1.R and replicate.results.example.3.2.R.
 We used Cplex to solve these problems, as noted in the paper.

-Below is a simplified example that can be run in 10 minutes using the GLPK solver, which involves solving a modified version of the problem from Example 3.2 as described in Section 5.2 of the manuscript; the main modifications are that weuse a coarsened partition of the decision region and rejection regions in order to speed up the computation for illustration purposes.
+Below is a simplified example that can be run in 4 minutes using a 4 core, 2.8 GHz processor on a Macbook laptop using the GLPK solver, which involves solving a modified version of the problem from Example 3.2 as described in Section 5.2 of the manuscript; the main modifications are that weuse a coarsened partition of the decision region and rejection regions in order to speed up the computation for illustration purposes.

 To obtain definitions of each input and output argument in our main function optimize_design, type help(optimize_design) after installing the R package.